 Matthew said: “There’s nothing worse in the market that uncertainty.
 We saw this when we were going through the Independence vote – people often prefer the status quo until they know what the result is.

 “My view is that it’s probably going to be more of the same in 2019.
 That suggests a slow market and a slow down towards Brexit and then a bounce in the immediate aftermath.

 “We also may see a nudge upwards in interest rates during the course of the year.
 Plus the top end of the market is still struggling to adapt to Scotland’s ‘top end’ LBTT rate.”

-Matthew said that Edinburgh will once more remain largely unaffected by the fluctuating conditions; and he predict continued growth in East Lothian’s property market as it benefits from an burst of major new housebuilding and an increase in population.
+Matthew said that Edinburgh will once more remain largely unaffected by the fluctuating conditions; and he predicts continued growth in East Lothian’s property market as it benefits from a burst of major new housebuilding and an increase in population.